Mechanics and Materialmen’s Liens

-At The Cromeens Law Firm, PLLC., we ensure that individuals or companies who provide labor and/or construction materials are paid for their services.
-This is usually achievable with any of the following:
+At The Cromeens Law Firm, PLLC, we ensure that individuals or companies who provide labor and/or construction materials are paid for their services.
+This is usually achievable with either of the following:

 - Filing a Lawsuit

 - Filing a Mechanics and/or Materialmen’s Lien (i.e., construction lien, property lien, or M&M lien)